We got up early and had breakfast at a quiet bakery, which featured a rough stone wall with coins pressed into it,

-We collected more and more pilgrims as they overtook us, particularly groups of Spanish without
+More and more pilgrims overtook us as they joined the route, particularly groups of Spanish without

 any backpacks, talking loudly or even listening to the radio or having loud video calls!